-13.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety, or similar reason.
-Such changes will be announced at a riders' or team captains' meeting, and by posting.

-- 13.2 The finals of each category must be completed to determine a winner.
-Qualification Results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council members can decide to perform one final run to determine a winner.
-The Officials will clearly inform all riders in the finals in question in advance.
+- 13.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety or similar reason.
+Such changes will be announced at a riders' or team captains' meeting and by posting. - 13.2 The finals of each category must be completed to determine a winner.
+Qualification results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council Members can decide to perform one final run to determine a winner.
+The officials will clearly inform all riders in the finals in question in advance.

-14 OFFICIALS - CLASSIFICATION, ROLES & DUTIES
+14. OFFICIALS - CLASSIFICATION, ROLES & DUTIES

-- 14.1 CWWC and Confederation Council members are the Officials by function.
-They nominate the complete team of Officials for the event sport part, which includes: technical delegate, chief judge, head judges, safety captain, chief of course, competition colonel, dock marshals and assistants.
-At large events, more Officials can be nominated with additional duties required for a good coordination, such as: registration, cable operation, doping control, cable security, features, safety, TV production, water rescue, medical team, team captains' coordinator etc. - 14.2 Officials achieve qualification levels by attending seminars and taking exams.
-CWWC and Confederation Council members are elected through IWWF procedures.
-Some Officials for large events are selected based on their area of expertise, experience in the sport and availability. - 14.3 Officials qualification levels are (1 star) to (6 stars).
+14.1 CWWC and Confederation Council Members are the Officials by function.

+They nominate the complete team of Officials for the event sport part, which includes: Technical Delegate, Chief Judge, Head Judges, Safety Captain, Chief of the Course, Competition Manager, Dock Marshals and assistants, Judges and Scorers.
+At large events, more officials can be nominated with additional duties required for a good coordination, such as registration, cable operation, doping control, cable security, features, safety, TVProduction, water rescue, medical team, team captains coordinator etc.,

+- 14.2 Officials achieve qualification levels by attending seminars and taking exams.
+CWWC and confederation council members are elected through IWWF procedures.
+Some Officials for large events are selected on their area of expertise, experience in sport and availability. - 14.3 Officials qualification levels are \(1 Star) to \\\\\\(6 Star).
 Officials will need at least the same number of stars as the event.
-For International events, the chief judge will need to be at least 4star judge and 3star scorer.
-For International 1 and 2 competition, judges will need at least one more star than the event level.

-14.4 Gaining le evels for Officials ----------------- ----------- -----------
+For International events, all officials including the scorer will require the education from the International Seminar.
+The Chief Judge must have at least 4 Stars and the scorer at least 3 Stars. - 14.4 Gaining levels for Officials

-Official Level Assistant Scorer Judge How to acquire level (1 star) (1 star) Theory 1 Theory 1+ Judging 1 Grassroots seminar (2 stars) Theory 2 Theory 2 + Scoring 2 Theory 2 + Judging 2 Grassroots seminar (3 stars) Theory 3 Theory 3+ Scoring 3 Theory 3+ Judging 3 Advanced seminar (4 stars) Theory 4 Theory 4+ Scoring 4 + live results Theory 4+ Judging 4 Advanced seminar (5 stars) Appointed JDC clinic + live stream + appointed JDC clinic + practice + appointed CWWC JDC clinic (6 stars) Appointed Appointed Appointed Appointed
+Official Level Official Level Assistant Judge How to acquire level (1 star) Theory 1 Theory 1+ Scoring 1 Theory 1+ Judging 1 Grassroots seminar (2 stars) Theory 2 Theory 2 + Scoring 2 Theory 2 + Judging 2 Grassroots seminar (3 stars) Theory 3 Theory 3+ Scoring 3 Theory 3+ Judging 3 Advanced seminar (4 stars) Theory 4 Theory 4+ Scoring 4 + live results Theory 4+ Judging 4 Advanced seminar (5 stars) (5 stars) Appointed JDC clinic + practice + appointed CWWC JDC clinic (6 stars) Appointed str Appointed Appointed Appointed

-Depending on the type of test and the score in the theoretical and practical tests, participants will be awarded the corresponding qualification, from 1 to 4 stars.
+Depending on the type of test and the score in the theoretical and practical tests, participants will be awarded the corresponding qualification, from 1 to 4 Stars.

-In the theoretical exam, all seminar participants are tested in the following topics: General, Ranking, Running Competitions, Safety, Judging and Calculation.
-Scorers and judges will be additionally evaluated on their specific knowledge.
+In the theoretical exam, all seminar participants are tested in the following topics: General, Ranking, Running Competitions, Safety, Judging and Calculation, Scorers and judges will be additionally evaluated on their specific knowledge.

-Assistants do not have to take part at the practical exams.
+Assistants do not have to take part in the practical exams.
 Other participants can take part in either one or both practical exams for scoring and/or judging.